What to Consider When NBA Basketball Spread Betting

 Oddsmakers take serious injuries into consideration when making their lines.
 If James Harden suffered a sprained ankle and has been ruled out for the remainder of the week, that’s been taken into consideration with the spread.

 In scenarios where teams are playing on back-to-backs, it’s probably safer to err on the side of caution and assume a player is out if he played the previous night.
 There’s no exact rhyme or reason to a player sitting or not.
-But shootaround should give you a clear idea to where a team is leaning on playing or resting a player.
+But a shootaround should give you a clear idea of where a team is leaning on playing or resting a player.

 Teams Bounce Back